 2. Activity Based- Fill your gift bags with one family activity for each of the 12 days.
 It could be a favorite family DVD with popcorn, craft supplies or a paper with instructions to go see Christmas lights in a local neighborhood.

-3. Scripture Verses or Encouragement- Fill your spouses bag with encouraging scripture verses and reasons why you love them and appreciate them.
+3. Scripture Verses, Encouragement or Quotes- Fill your spouses bag with encouraging scripture verses, inspiring quotes, or notes with reasons why you love them and appreciate them.

 4. Acts of Kindness- If your spouse likes a massage or foot rub you could make a small coupon and put that into the bag.
 Simply fill each day with some kind of coupon for your spouse to use.
 Maybe take a task off their hands that they hate such as taking out trash or doing the dishes.

-As I said before the 12 days of Christmas is about giving more than just on Christmas day and it can be fun family routine without costing you a dime.
+As I said before the 12 days of Christmas idea is about giving more than just on Christmas day and it can be fun family routine without costing you a dime.
 It just depends on you, your family, your creativity and sometimes your budget.
-Do you participate in this tradition and if so what kinds of things do you do with your family?